Doors at 8:00 PM

 Art vs. Art™ is a winner-take-all painting competition with a twist.
 It’s an entirely different atmosphere for an art show with musical entertainment, revelry, and the ultimate in audience participation.
 Here's the blow-by-blow:

 Step 1: Ready, set, paint!
-On Saturday, September 8, 2012, at the Indianapolis City Market, competing artists have only four hours to paint using identical provided materials:
+On Saturday, September 7, 2013, at the Garfield Park Arts Center, competing artists have only four hours to paint using identical provided materials:

 - an 18x24 canvas

 - acrylic paints in red, yellow, blue, black and white